mozilla/glean/docs/dev/core/internal/payload.md

 This **Payload format** chapter describes details of the ping payload that are relevant for decoding Glean pings in the pipeline.

 > NOTE: The payload format is an implementation detail of the Glean SDK and subject to change at any time.
-> Therefore, this chapter isn't relevant for end users of the Glean SDK.
+> External users should not rely on this information.
+> It is provided as a reference for contributing to Glean only.

 ## JSON Schema